oliversdk/Marbellagolftimes/replit.md

 The Profile page offers advanced booking management, including "Upcoming" and "Past" booking tabs, an option to cancel bookings (with a 24-hour rule validation), and a "Book Again" feature for rebooking past tee times.

 An Admin dashboard provides tools for managing bookings, courses, images, and affiliate emails.
+The Courses tab displays all courses in a table layout with name, location, image thumbnail, kickback percentage, and a unified "Edit Course" button.
+The Edit Course dialog combines image management (upload/URL/delete) and commission percentage editing in a single interface with proper cache synchronization.
 The platform supports full internationalization (i18n) across 5 languages (English, Spanish, Danish, Swedish, Russian) with a language switcher.

 A comprehensive reviews and social proof system allows authenticated users to submit course reviews with star ratings and optional photo uploads.
 "Top Rated" badges are displayed for highly-rated courses, and a testimonials carousel showcases customer feedback.

 The Admin dashboard includes an Analytics Dashboard for revenue metrics, booking trends (daily, weekly, monthly), and popular courses, visualized with Recharts.
 It also features a User Management system for full CRUD operations on user accounts with role-based access control and the ability to view a user's booking history.

-A Commission & ROI Tracking System in the Admin interface monitors affiliate earnings based on course kickback percentages and tracks advertising campaign performance, calculating ROI.
+A Commission & ROI Tracking System in the Admin interface monitors affiliate earnings based on course kickback percentages (editable via unified Edit Course dialog) and tracks advertising campaign performance, calculating ROI.
+Course commission percentages are stored in the database and persist correctly with optimistic UI updates for instant feedback.

 ### Backend Architecture